pombredanne/scsc/README.md

 - more secure Internet access (your web traffic is tunnelled through your cloud server with OpenVPN, DNS queires are resolved from [CloudNS](https://cloudns.com.au/) using [DNSCrypt](http://dnscrypt.org/))
 - more Internet access ([OpenNIC](http://www.opennicproject.org/) and [.bit](http://dot-bit.org/Main_Page) domains, [I2P](http://www.i2p2.de/) network, [Tor](https://www.torproject.org/) hidden services)

+*Disclaimer*: this is designed to make you less reliant on public cloud services such as Dropbox, not to make you anonymous.
+Even though using a server set up with this script gives you access to hidden sites, it's not what you should use for serious anonymity.

 ## Setup

 ### Requirements